-

 CO-FOUNDER AND CHAIR

 Doctoral Candidate in the Department of Sociology at The New School for Social Research (NSSR).
-Mónica's research focuses on the intersection of border, mobility and feminist studies, forced migration, and racialization of migrant illegality.
+Mónica's research focuses on the intersection of border, mobility, and feminist studies, forced migration, and racialization of migrant illegality.
 Her dissertation traces the trajectories of people moving to the U.S. from and through Mexico and Central America, paying particular attention to the embodied experiences and the survival and care strategies they employ to navigate restrictive migration policies, immobilization, and state and criminal violence.
-Mónica holds a M.A. in Social Sciences from the University of Guadalajara.
-She/Her/Hers.
+Mónica holds an M.A. in Social Sciences from the University of Guadalajara.
+She/Her/Hers